genestack/user-tutorials/source/guide/overview-signup-dashboard.rst

 permissions and groups in the :ref:`sharing-label` section.

 Vendor IDs are used for application development.
 Applications you have created will be marked with your vendor ID.
-Moreover, here you can specify which page you would like to see after login: Dashboard or File Manager.

 **Tasks** links to the Task Manager application, where you can monitor running and previous computations.

-In the bottom right corner of the page you can see the Chatra **chat window**.
-You can chat with us at any time if you get stuck or if you find a bug.

-Let’s go back to the Dashboard.
-Here you can find the following sections:

-1. **Run Data Flow** includes a collection of *most commonly used data flows* we have prepared for our users.
-2. **Recent Results** shows you the files you have recently created with their initialization or completion status.
-3. **Browse data** section allows you to browse through public, private and shared data with Data Browser application which allows you to search through the wealth of your data using complex queries.
+**Data Browser** allows you to browse through public, private and shared data with Data Browser application which allows you to search through the wealth of your data using complex queries.
-   In the Browse Data section, you will also find a link to the File Manager (home), as well as often used folders: Uploaded files, Imported files, Created files and Exports.
-4. **Import data** allows you to import your data using either a custom or the default import template.
-See the section "Import" for more information.
-5. **Tutorials** explain the most common analysis types in greater detail.
-6. **Search** across the metadata of all your files using the full-text file search text box.

-Wherever you are on the platform, you can also access a **shortcuts menu** by clicking on the Genestack logo in the top left corner of any platform page.
+Wherever you are on the platform, you can also access a **shortcuts menu** by clicking on the button in the top left corner of any platform page.
 It is an easy way to reach most commonly used applications and folders.
-Dashboard, Data Browser, File Manager, Import Data, Manage Applications, Manage Groups, Manage Users, and Import Template Editor, as well as the folders for created and imported files can all be found here.
+Data Browser, Import Data, Manage Applications, Manage Groups, Expression Data Miner, Differential Expression Similarity Search, and Import Template Editor, as well as the folders for created and imported files can all be found here.
+You can also click the **User Guide** to access user documentation.

 .. image:: images/shortcuts.png
    :align: center

-To access the shortcuts
-menu, simply click Genestack logo in the upper-left corner of any page.
 Let's look deeper into each of these items.

 Manage applications